vinniedaboi/DiscordRustInjection/README.md

 # Discord Inject

-## A discord injection written in Rust for macOS or linux (windows version can be found easily somewhere on github)
+## A discord injection written in Rust for Unix.

-*The concept is simple, a program that injects js code into Discord to steal tokens*
+*The concept is simple, a program that injects JS code into Discord's startup electron script to persistently steal tokens*

 # Usage (Client side)